 However, until the big national traffic light cull happens, the current minimum penalty for jumping the lights is a £100 fine and 3 penalty points on your licence.

 If you're not used to riding in British cities, take note that in many areas jumping the lights is a local requirement.
-Failure to do so can result in a tail-end shunt and short (or even long) trip in a vehicle flashing another set of coloured lights.
+Failure to do so can result in a tail-end shunt and a short (or even long) trip in a vehicle flashing another set of coloured lights.

 See Sump October 2014 Classic Bike News for more on this story